 FTP stands for File Transfer Protocol.
 Let’s break this down.
-Essentially, a 'protocol' is a set of procedures or rules that allow electronic devices to communicate with one another.
-FTP is the set of rules that devices on a TCP/IP network (the Internet) use to transfer files.
-When you use the Internet, you’re actually using a range of different protocols.
+Essentially, a ‘protocol’, or internet protocol, is a set of procedures or rules that allow electronic devices to communicate with one another.
+FTP is the set of rules that devices on a TCP/IP network (the internet) use to transfer files.
+When you use the internet, you’re actually using a range of different protocols.
 For browsing, you’ll use HTTP.
 For sending and receiving instant messages, you’ll use XMPP.
 FTP is simply the protocol used to move files around.

 What is an FTP server?

-FTP servers are the software applications that enable the transfer of files from one device to another.
-It might sound complicated, but essentially, FTP servers are just computers that have an FTP address and are dedicated to receiving FTP connections.
-They perform two simple tasks: 'get' and 'put'.
-In short, you can either 'get' files from the FTP server or 'put' files on the FTP server.
+FTP servers are software applications that enable the transfer of files from one device (i.e. a Mac, Windows or Linux computer) to another.
+It might sound complicated, but FTP servers are simply computers that have an FTP address and are dedicated to receiving FTP connections.
+They perform two simple tasks: ‘get’ and ‘put’.
+You can either ‘get’ files from the FTP server or ‘put’ files on the FTP server.
 When you upload files, they’ll be transferred from your personal device to the server.
 Alternatively, when you download files, they’ll be transferred from the server to your personal device.
-At the most basic level, therefore, FTP servers are the halfway point between the recipient and the sender.
+Therefore, at the most basic level, FTP servers are the midpoint between the recipient and the sender.